-- AM: Test Driven Development & the Hydra developer Toolkit
+- AM: Test Driven Development & the Samvera developer Toolkit

 - PM: Advanced Topics and Participant Q&A

-We are constantly in the process of revising and updating the syllabus based on student feedback and advances in the Hydra technical framework; therefore, we only publish class-specifc syllabi shortly before the individual class.
+We are constantly in the process of revising and updating the syllabus based on student feedback and advances in the Samvera technical framework; therefore, we only publish class-specific syllabi shortly before the individual class.
 We do post past syllabi online for student reference – here’s our syllabi from past camps: